 Parrots need a consistent environment with a routine schedule.

-Misshaped or malformed eggs become stuck in a parrot’s reproductive system, making it impossible for hens to expel them.
+Misshapen or malformed eggs become stuck in the reproductive system, making it impossible for hens to expel them.
 This can be caused by a defective shell gland and infectious bronchitis.

 How To Prevent Egg Binding in Parrots

-While egg binding is a serious condition, you can take measures to minimize the risk of it forming.
+While egg binding is serious, you can take steps to minimize the risk.
 Take the following egg-binding prevention steps to protect your parrot:

-Parrots need a balanced and varied diet consisting of:
+Parrots need a balanced diet consisting of the following:

-Wild parrots spend their days foraging for food and looking for shelter.
-They don’t have as many opportunities to move about in captivity.
+Wild parrots spend their days playing and foraging for food and water, but they lack as many opportunities to explore their environment in captivity.

 Discourage Egg Laying

-- Separating the female parrot from her male cage mates
+- Separating the female parrot from male cage mates.

-- Being careful not to stimulate your parrot through touch
+- Being careful not to stimulate your parrot through petting and touch.

-This is effective for preventing egg binding in parrots who can’t stop laying eggs.
+This can prevent egg binding in parrots who can’t stop laying eggs.

 Surgery and Treatment

-A hysterectomy to remove the parrot’s oviducts and uterus is recommended when it’s not possible to extract the egg through the vent.
-However, this surgery is risky and is only carried out when no other options are available.
+A hysterectomy to remove the oviducts and uterus may be necessary when extracting the egg through the vent is impossible.
+However, this is only carried out when no other options are available.

-Chronic egg-laying parrots may be suitable for hormonal drug therapy.
-This is designed to stop parrots from laying eggs temporarily to allow their bodies to recover.
+Chronic egg-laying parrots may be suitable for hormonal drug therapy, which is designed to temporarily stop parrots from laying eggs to allow their bodies to recover.